DevOpsForVMwareAdministrators/kubernetes-fleet-tutorial/README.md

 kube-scheduler.service          a6681f2c.../192.168.12.229  active  running
 ```

-Once you've located the kube-apiserver set the KUBERNETES_MASTER environment variable, which configures the kubecfg client use this API server:
+Once you've located the kube-apiserver set the KUBERNETES_MASTER environment variable, which configures the kubectl client use this API server:

 ```
 $ export KUBERNETES_MASTER="http://192.168.12.229:8080"